 Not All 3rd-Party Apps Are Targeted

 FireStick users have been in a state of panic since the news broke that Amazon was targeting unofficial apps.
 However, it seems not all sideloaded apps are targeted.
-I tried installing a popular third-party app, TV Tap Pro, and encountered no issues.
-As shown in the screenshot below, I sideloaded the app onto my Fire TV device, and it was successfully added to my app library.
+It only blocks the apps that seem to pose security risks.

 Why is Amazon Blocking These Apps?